MBerka/postman-docs/src/pages/docs/sending-requests/grpc/grpc-client-overview.md

 ## Next steps

-To learn how to set up and invoke gRPC requests in Postman, see [Create a gRPC request](/docs/sending-requests/grpc/grpc-request-interface/) and [Invoke a gRPC request](/docs/sending-requests/grpc/first-grpc-request/).
+To learn how to set up and invoke gRPC requests in Postman, see [Create a gRPC request in Postman](/docs/sending-requests/grpc/grpc-request-interface/) and [Invoke a gRPC request in Postman](/docs/sending-requests/grpc/first-grpc-request/).

 You can learn about testing your gRPC requests in [Test and debug values in gRPC requests using JavaScript in Postman](/docs/sending-requests/grpc/scripting-in-grpc-request/) and [Write tests for gRPC requests using JavaScript assertions in Postman](/docs/sending-requests/grpc/test-examples/).

 Simulating gRPC services is a valuable tool for testing and development.
 Learn more in [Create and use gRPC mock servers](/docs/sending-requests/grpc/using-grpc-mock/).

-You can use the [Postman API Builder](/docs/designing-and-developing-your-api/the-api-workflow/) to create a service definition using protobuf IDL and keep it as a single source of truth for your API project.
+You can use the [Postman API Builder](/docs/designing-and-developing-your-api/the-api-workflow/) to create a service definition using protobuf IDL and use it as a single source of truth for your API project.
 See [Manage service definitions for gRPC requests in Postman](/docs/sending-requests/grpc/using-service-definition/) to learn more.